oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
 Please refer to section 1.8.2 for a detailed description.

-#### 3.1.21.2 Correlation Id
+#### 3.1.21.2 Packet Identifier

-A byte of data to be used to correlate a packet request to an equivalent packet response.
-It should be populated with ideally a random integer value between 0-255 and be coded such that it can be used to identify the corresponding PINGRESP packet.
+Used to identify the corresponding PINGRESP packet.
+It should ideally be set to a random integer value.

 #### 3.1.21.3 Client Identifier (optional)